Joshua Del Papa

 What attracted you to Western’s pathology program?

 Unfortunately, my year was impacted by the COVID pandemic such that we were unable to perform visiting electives.
-Instead, I tried to talk to the residents at my home program to find out what their experiences were like on the elective/interview trail before COVID.
-After that, I reached out to some of the current residents at the Western program for an informal chat.
-The story I heard over and over again was that the program culture was excellent, the residents were supportive of each other, and the staff were all eager and passionate about education.
+Instead, I talked to residents at my home program to learn about their elective experiences before COVID and reached out to current residents at Western’s program.
+I consistently heard that the program culture was excellent, with residents supporting each other and staff passionate about education.
+Western’s strong research support and collaborative environment made it particularly appealing.

 What are some specific things that you like about Western’s AP program?